Farhang

 One of the most significant features of Hossein Abdullahzadeh Haghighi's typefaces is the extensive use of curves, circular segments, and limited breaks.
 These characteristics are preserved in the "Farhang" font.

-Old fonts lack a variety of weights.
-Typically, they have only two or three limited weights, and even within different weights, the letterforms are often not related to each other.
-However, in the "Farhang" font, you have access to a complete spectrum of nine weights.
+in the Farhang Typeface, you have access to a complete spectrum of nine weights.
 All of these weights share a common skeleton and structure, and as the weight increases gradually, the proportions of the letters remain unchanged.

 Preview